electronick1/stairs_doc/source/index.html.md

 This command will generate a basic project structure with one app inside.<br>
-It's similar to Django manner, but you a free to change this structure in any way you like.

 The project has a config file and "manager.py".